Coni63/webGL-movie/README.md

 ##### Important lags

-You may experience lags for multiple reasons :
+You may experience lags (mainly on models 1 and 5 with 3D objects) for multiple reasons :

 1. The number of points displayed is quite important for your computer (WebGL performances are lower than a game).
 Try to reduce the option "max_points".